davidedc/Customise-JIRA-Cards-Appearance/readme.md

 The javascript code will check to actually render the visualisations only in a board (or many) of your choice.

-This solution might or might not be the "best" long-term way to overlay visualisations of interest, but it's surely a quick way to prototype interesting visualisations.
+This solution might or might not be the "best" long-term way to overlay visualisations of interest, but it's surely a quick way to prototype interesting ones.

 ##Example

-The script in the .txt file of this project adds a "zombie" icon to issues that haven't changed state for more than a 100 days.
+The script in the .txt file of this project adds a "zombie" icon to issues that haven't changed state for more than 100 days.
 This is far more effective than the default "dots" representation.
 The change is only done for a specified board.

 You can see the result in the screenshot attached - see the zombie icons inside the red circles.